-Characterization requirements and guidance are provided in BJC/PAD-11 and in Tables 13.3 through 13.5 of this WMP.
-These tables describe the analytical requirements and testing that must be evaluated.
+Characterization requirements and guidance are provided in PAD-WD-437 and in Tables 13.3 through 13.6 of this WMP.
+These tables describe the analytical requirements for waste characterization.

 The process for evaluation is described in Section 13.7.3.
-The WMC will coordinate with the DOE Prime Contractor RI Project Manager and DOE Prime Contractor SMO for required analyses and guidance on collection and transfer of characterization samples to a fixed-base laboratory.
+The WE will coordinate with the DOE Prime Contractor RI Project Manager and DOE Prime Contractor SMO for required analyses and guidance on collection and transfer of characterization samples to a fixed-base laboratory.